 For your last two days in Bulgaria, here are some Varna attractions to consider seeing:

-Which Bulgaria travel itinerary are you going to follow?
+Which Bulgaria itinerary are you going to follow?

 If time isn’t an issue, stay in Bulgaria for as long as possible.
 It is one of the most underrated countries I’ve ever visited.

-But if you have limited time, 5 days in Bulgaria is sufficient to see all the highlights around Sofia and Plovdiv.
-But if you can spend 10 days in Bulgaria, add all the cities and towns along the Black Sea Coast.
+But if you have limited time, 5 days in Bulgaria is sufficient to see all the highlights around central Bulgaria including Sofia and Plovdiv.
+But if you can spend 10 days in Bulgaria, you can see the best of Bulgaria which includes the biggest cities and all the quaint towns along the Black Sea Coast.

 I hope you found this post useful for planning your Bulgaria travel itinerary.
 Let me know which itinerary you will follow or if you have any questions about travelling solo in Bulgaria.